 I’d say not. ~1.5 cents is right at the limit of where I wouldn’t be able to decide whether I’d rather have those points be “good as cash” towards the cost of a ticket, rather than transfer them to a partner.
 Some will still find it worthwhile, though with this change I probably wouldn’t go out of my way to hold onto both the personal and business version of the card.

 At the moment I have the personal version of the card, value it immensely, and plan on continuing to use it (and paying the annual fee).
-The way I view it, the card costs me ~$200 per year out of pocket, and for that I get 5x points on airfare, Centurion Lounge access, SkyClub access, and much more.
+The way I view it, the card costs me no where near the list price annual fee per year out of pocket, and for that, I get 5x points on airfare, Centurion Lounge access, Delta SkyClub access, and much more.

 As far as the business version of the card goes, I was thinking of picking the card up soon, and Ford has it right now as well.
 I’m probably not going to pick it up anymore since I don’t see all that much value in having both cards, and I suspect Ford will cancel his when the annual fee comes due as well.
 Getting ~1.54 cents of value per point is still pretty good, but in and of itself isn’t enough reason to keep the card.